 When was the last time you threw on some cologne (or perfume) for a hot date?
-Hopefully it wasn’t too long ago…but that’s besides the point!
+Hopefully, it wasn’t too long ago…but that’s beside the point!
 Most people don’t realize it, but cologne and perfume are examples of products containing hazardous materials.
 When it comes to shipping these kinds of products, there are a number of restrictions and guidelines you’ll have to meet.
 Let’s throw on the safety gloves and dive right in, shall we?

 What are Hazardous Materials?

 Let’s start off with a simple definition.
 A hazardous material is any kind of material that poses an unreasonable risk to health, safety, or property.
 The US Department of Transportation has broken down hazardous materials into nine different classes.
 We’ve listed those below.

 - Flammable and Combustible Liquids – Class 3

 - Oxidizing Substances and Organic Peroxides – Class 5

 - Toxic Substances and Infectious Substances – Class 6

 - Radioactive Materials – Class 7

 - Miscellaneous Hazardous Materials – Class 9